All Episodes

 If you want to invest in your relationships rather than having insurance, that's fine.

-Well, she invested in her kids, she invested in Bitcoin or whatever it was, right?
+She invested in Bitcoin or whatever it was, right?

-It's like the size like renting versus buying, I don't know.
+It's like the renting versus buying.

 Do what you want, right?

-The issue for me with, say, single moms, is not fundamentally that they're single moms.
+The issue for me with, say, single moms is not fundamentally that they're single moms, it's that they lie about it.

-My issue with marijuana users is not foundationally that they're marijuana users.
+My issue with marijuana users is not foundationally that they're marijuana users, it's that they lie about it.

 It's the lying about it that I can't stand, not the fact that you are a weed addict or not the fact that you're a single mom.

-It's the lying about it, because the lying about it recreates the problem.
+It's the lying about it because the lying about it recreates the problem.

 Let me sort of tell you what I mean.